-- 4.5.2 Dive and Depth Proficiency Requirements. - A. In order to maintain dive authorization, NOAA Divers must log a minimum of three (3) dives during the preceding quarter.
+4.5.2 Dive and Depth Proficiency Requirements.

+- A. In order to maintain dive authorization, NOAA Divers must log a minimum of three (3) dives during the preceding quarter (See exception 4.5.2.B).
 Quarters are Jan-Mar, Apr-Jun, Jul-Sep, Oct-Dec.
-For example, if three (3) dives are logged in Q1, the diver will remain proficient through the end of Q2. - B. If 24 dives are completed in a calendar year, proficiency is earned for the remainder of that calendar year, and will remain active until the end Q1following the end of the calendar year. - C. At least one dive must be logged near the maximum depth of the diver's authorization during each 6-month period. - D. Proficiency-only dives conducted by employees and contract, reciprocity, and volunteer divers are defined as dives limited to the familiarization with diving equipment and practicing safety procedures and may be conducted under the Scientific Exemption as outlined in 29 CFR § 1910, Subpart T. - E. Proficiency may also be obtained by training or operational dives conducted by employees and contract, reciprocity, and volunteer divers and are subject to the applicable standards for which the training or operation is intended. - 4.5.3 Medical Standards.
+For example, if three (3) dives are logged in Q1 the diver will remain proficient through the end of Q2. - B. If 24 dives are completed in a calendar year, proficiency is earned for the remainder of that calendar year, and will remain active until the end Q1following the end of the calendar year. - C. At least one dive must be logged near the maximum depth of the diver's authorization during each 12-month period to remain authorized at that depth interval.

+- D. Proficiency-only dives conducted by employees and contract, reciprocity, and volunteer divers are defined as dives limited to the familiarization with diving equipment and practicing safety procedures and may be conducted under the Scientific Exemption as outlined in 29 CFR § 1910, Subpart T. - E. Proficiency may also be obtained by training or operational dives conducted by employees and contract, reciprocity, and volunteer divers and are subject to the applicable standards for which the training or operation is intended. - 4.5.3 Medical Standards.
 (See Section 3). - 4.5.4 Emergency Care Training.